 Here you can download our set of questions for web design).
-Of course, you can always add some specific questions depends on your company workflow.
+Of course, you can always add some specific questions depending on your company’s workflow.

-As you can see, I pointed a potential client to two things.
+As you can see, I pointed out two thing to the potential client:

 In this step, you can see how serious is your potential client.
-If the client doesn’t have time to fill this questionary, possibly (99% from my experience), he isn’t the right client for you.
-Web development project seeks effort from clients too, and this is first little sign that you could have problems with him during the project.
-What about delivery of other materials? (such as content; texts, photos etc.).
-What if he doesn’t have time to answer / and approve additional step?
+If the client doesn’t have time to fill this questionnaire, most likely (99% from my experience), he isn’t the right client for you.
+Web development project seeks an effort from the clients too, and this is the first, subtle sign that you could have problems with them during the project.
+What about the delivery of other materials? (such as content; texts, visuals, etc.).
+What if he doesn’t have time to answer, and approve an additional step?
 You wait for him for about three weeks, and your people (reserved for this project) are without a job.
 Maybe, he won’t tell you the budget.
 Unfortunately, this is not your client.
-How can you build a house or buy a home if you don’t have a budget?
+How can you build a house or buy a home if you don’t have the necessary budget?

-Without this questionary filled up, there is no step (meeting) ahead.
+Without this questionnaire filled up, there is no step (meeting) forward.

-Maybe the potential client isn’t aware how much project like that cost or what does it take from his side.
-It will be a good “filter” Ii this client isn’t for you or doesn’t have a proper budget.
+Maybe the potential client isn’t aware of how much a project like the one he’s asking about might cost, or what does it take from his side.
+It will be a good “filter” to let you know whether this client isn’t for you or doesn’t have a proper budget.
 That is ok, no hard feelings.
 If you don’t have the money, you never go to a Mercedes store.
 Right? 🙂

-If a potential client sends that questionary with all answers and he has proper budget, it is time for the first meeting.
+If a potential client sends that questionnaire with all answers and he has a proper budget, it is time for the first meeting.

 #1 Questions, again.

-First, you should ask client all unanswered / and unclear questions.
-Ask them to talk about their business, process etc. What kind of content is on those pages?
-What are their roles and possibilities?
-Who is responsible for content delivery and creation?
-Who is a person in charge from their side?
+First, you should ask the client all unanswered/unclear questions.
+Ask them to talk about their business, processes, etc. What kind of content is on those pages?
+What are their roles and possibilities, who is responsible for content delivery and creation?
+Generally, who is the person in charge?

-It is an important part.
-Write down everything.
-More questions – more answers and the project will flow smoothly in realization phase.
+More questions will create more answers, and the project will flow more smoothly during the realization phase.

 Try to define deadlines with your clients.
-First their wishes and then your possibilities – availability of resources.
-There is always a “We need this immediately” situation.
+First their wishes, and then your possibilities according to the availability of resources.
+There is always some “We need this immediately” situation.

-It is an important part to talk about this before you send all of this to him after a meeting.
-What if he wants something that isn’t included in the project scope and offers?
-What if a client has a delay in answers and this causes jump into your next project?
-What are your rights/ and client’s rights?
+Work processes, additional hours, and project scope are some critical parts to talk about before you send them in writing to your client.
+What if your client wants something which isn’t included in the project scope and your offers?
+Maybe there’s a delay in answers, and this causes an overlap with your next project?
+What are your rights, and your client’s rights?

 #4 Your Gut

 Is this a client for you or not…?
-Believe in your gut feeling; sometimes it is better to say “Thank you” than go into cooperation that will result in stress for both sides.
+Believe in your gut feeling; sometimes it is better to say “Thanks, but no thanks” than venture into a cooperation that will result in stress, and potentially failure for both sides.

 The first touch with a client is essential.
-If you define all things well, the project will flow smoothly and without problems.
+If you define all the things right, the project will flow smoothly and without problems.
 As you can see, I mentioned only one meeting, but it depends on project’s complexity.
-Sometimes it could be 3-4-5 meetings before you define everything.
-But don’t go into a project before you set everything.
+Sometimes it could take up to three to five meetings before you define everything.
+But don’t start a project before you set everything.

 In the next article, I will focus on the agreement and offer creation.